-Regarding satisfaction level and socio-demographic characteristics, older household heads were more satisfied with PHC services.
+Regarding satisfaction level and socio-demographic characteristics, older household heads were more satisfied (p<0.001) with PHC services.
 Reason being that this age group of household heads holds the vulnerable group and they use more of the services of the health center.
-Household size plays a significant role in respondent's satisfaction as respondents with larger households were more satisfied with PHC services.
+Household size plays a significant role in respondent's satisfaction as respondents with larger households were more satisfied with their PHC (p<0.001).
 This is because the health insurance is cheap and has helped reduce the burden of out of pocket payment for their large household when they visit the health center uninsured.
-Higher income earners and respondents in the richest wealth quintile showed a significant positive level of satisfaction with healthcare services provided to them under the CBHIS.
+Higher income earners and respondents in the richest wealth quintile showed a significant positive level of satisfaction with healthcare services provided to them under the CBHIS (P<0.001).
 This high satisfaction level could be attributed to their ability to comfortably pay the premium for health insurance and can afford to pay for subsidized drugs outside the benefit package outlined in the CBHIS.